The Newberg Graphic: History

 In 1959, Rob McCain joined Paul Dent as a business partner in the Graphic.
 In 1966, a thief pried off the rear window of the Graphic's office and stole 300 blank checks.

 Rob and Donna McCain owned the newspaper for 25 years until selling it to Eagle Newspapers in January 1985.
 The company sold the paper to Pamplin Media Group in January 2013.
-Robert B. Pamplin Jr. sold his newspaper company in June 2024 to Carpenter Media Group.
+Robert B. Pamplin Jr. sold his newspaper company in June 2024 to the Carpenter Media Group.